itzsaga/itzsaga.github.io/content/post/before-i-start-flatiron.md

 ~800 hours to graduation = 15 weeks.
 This seemed doable as my former career in restaurant management had me working 55 hours standard.

 Secondly, I needed somewhere to do this work.
-The house we had just built had a closed in office which a
+The house we had just built had a closed in office which was not in use.
+So I skimmed IKEA's website and picked out a desk and chair.
+Granted IKEA is 3 hours away from my house so it will be a pain to go pick it up but spending $100 on a desk, chair, and that plastic thing you put on carpet so a chair can roll seemed like it was worth it.

+Overall the plan was co